Abused Dog Could Barely Move A Muscle After Rescuers Found Him Left For Dead In Trash

 The PSPCA found a microchip in Charlie that was implanted by them as part of their clinic vaccine services.
 Charlie's wounds indicate that he might have been used as a bait dog in dog fighting.

-Donations have been pouring in for Charlie; however, according to the Philadelphia Animal Hospital, future donations must be directed to the City of Elderly Love: Save a Senior Pet.
+Donations have been pouring in for Charlie; however, future donations must be directed to the City of Elderly Love: Save a Senior Pet.

 Charlie is being cared for and treated by the Philadelphia Animal Hospital free of cost.